grafana/tempo/docs/tempo/website/getting-started/_index.md

 weight: 100
 ---

+# Getting started

 Getting started with Tempo is easy.
 For an application already instrumented for tracing, this guide can help quickly set it up with Tempo.
 If you're looking for a demo application to play around with Tempo, skip to the [examples](#examples-with-demo-app) section at the bottom of this page.
 ## Setting up Tempo

 ### Spin up Tempo backend